LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

 as another subfolder of the examples folder.
 Alternately, if you set up a work folder, as discussed in the last section, you can put the copied folder as a subfolder of your work folder.
-The copied run script should work in either place.
+The copied run script in the sub-folder should work in either place.

 A Really Simple Example NAnt Script
 ------------------------------------